rodoch/indesign-gaeilge/README.md

 The steps below describe how to obtain the appropriate Irish-language dictionaries and install them in InDesign on both Windows and Mac OS platforms.
 Following these steps requires no in-depth technical knowledge but may be outside of some people's comfort zone.
 As such, it bears mentioning that a few commercial solutions, using InDesign plugins, exist.
 These are somewhat simpler to install—usually requiring you to do no more than download a file and click OK a couple of times—but do not come for free.
 Some commerical options are discussed at the end of this document.

-**Note:** If you are using Adobe InDesign Creative Cloud 2015 (or above) on Mac OS, please note you that, for now, you *must* use a commerical solution such as those described at the end of this article.
-This is due to a long-standing InDesign bug that is described in more detail [here](https://indesign.uservoice.com/forums/601180-adobe-indesign-bugs/suggestions/32569186-hunspell-dictionaries-cannot-be-added-in-sierra-or).
+**Note:** If you are using Adobe InDesign Creative Cloud 2015 or above on Mac OS, please note you that, for now, you *must* use a commerical solution such as those described at the end of this article.
+This is due to a long-standing InDesign bug (described in more detail [here](https://indesign.uservoice.com/forums/601180-adobe-indesign-bugs/suggestions/32569186-hunspell-dictionaries-cannot-be-added-in-sierra-or)).

 ### Steps